 Statistical Analysis

 To maximize information, we first pool subjects by county, and produce race-specific, county-level death counts for all 3140 counties in the US.
 We then estimate, separately for each racial group, Bayesian multilevel negative binomial regression models of county-level police-involved deaths, as a function of metropolitan-type and Census-division.
-Model intercepts are assigned a, weakly informative, Normal prior distribution with a mean centered on mortality estimates produced by Krieger and colleagues (0.37 deaths per 100,000 population for Latinos and whites, and 0.94 deaths per 100,000 population for African Americans).8 From these models, we predict mortality rates, rate ratios (e.g., Black mortality rates/White mortality rates), and 95% posterior uncertainty intervals for each racial group, metropolitan-type, and division.
+Model intercepts are assigned a prior distribution with a mean expectation equal to mortality estimates produced by Krieger and colleagues (0.37 deaths per 100,000 population for Latinos and whites, and 0.94 deaths per 100,000 population for African Americans).8 From these models, we predict mortality rates, rate ratios (e.g., Black mortality rates/White mortality rates), and 95% posterior uncertainty intervals for each racial group, metropolitan-type, and division.
 Note that all rates are given per year, per 100,000 population.

-Our Bayesian models, with weakly informative priors, help stabilize results.
-In small counties, with small populations, any occurrence of police-involved mortality can dramatically inflate per-capita rates.
-Likewise, rates in small places may appear as zero, though risk of mortality (i.e., rates if only observed among a larger population, or throughout time) is, almost certainly, greater than that.
-By pulling mortality rates for places with little observed information towards our prior beliefs about mortality rates, while allowing estimates for places with more population (and thus information) to draw more weight from the observed data, our models allow us to provide more realistic estimates of population mortality risk.
-(GELMAN 2014).
+Explicitly incorporating prior information into our Bayesian models helps to stabilize results and produce more reasonable estimates of mortality risk.
+In counties with small populations, any occurrence of police-involved mortality can dramatically inflate per-capita rates.
+Likewise, there are many places with small populations that did not record any police-involved deaths during the time period covered by available data, though the true risk of mortality is almost certainly non-zero.
+Direct estimates from observed data may also inaccurately represent risk for places with large populations, because we have a relatively small number of years available in current data.
+By pulling mortality rates based on observed information towards our prior beliefs about mortality rates, while allowing estimates for places with more population (and thus information) to draw more weight from the observed data, our models allow us to provide regularized estimates that are likely better representations of actual mortality risk than those based solely on the valuable, but relatively sparse, data currently available.

 RESULTS